ONLINE MINDFULNESS THERAPY via SKYPE

 I developed an approach called Mindfulness Therapy, which is one of the most effective evidence-based therapies available – especially for treating Anxiety Disorders, which is my specialty.
 During these Online Therapy Sessions, you will learn proven mindfulness-based methods to overcome anxiety, depression and emotional stress.
 This approach is REALLY EFFECTIVE – It has worked for so many people; it can also work for you.

 Whatever the style of therapy that you are attracted to, you need to change the underlying structure of the anxiety itself.
 Standard Talk Therapy can be useful, but often it does not transform the underlying structure, the underlying process that creates your anxiety every day.
 The same can be said for medications as well – the medication may relieve symptoms for awhile, but medications is not going to change the underlying cause of anxiety or depression.
 So, it’s very important to seek what we might call a process-centered therapy to try and change the underlying process that creates the anxiety or depression.
-CBT, Cognitive Behavioral Therapy, is an example of a process-oriented therapy.
+Online CBT Therapy, Cognitive Behavioral Therapy, is an example of a process-oriented therapy.
 Mindfulness Therapy, which is a form of psychotherapy that I developed in the 1980’s incorporates CBT and cognitive therapy along with mindfulness, and this is another extremely popular process-oriented therapy.

 So, what is the underlying structure of your anxiety?
 What keeps that anxiety alive?
 Well, there are two levels that we must address.
 The first is to do with what is called Automatic Reactive Thinking: the racing mind, intrusive thoughts, thoughts that occur over and over again, thoughts that catastrophize, the ‘what if?’ thoughts, that tend to feed the anxiety.
 So, that’s one very important part of anxiety therapy that we look at during the online sessions of Mindfulness Therapy.
 We learn how to change our relationship to these negative thoughts.
 It’s not the thoughts themselves that causes the problem, it’s our relationship to these compulsive thoughts.
 The way that we tend to identify with those thoughts and simply become lost in the thoughts – we actually lose conscious awareness, in effect, and become prisoners of these recurring negative thoughts.
 Mindfulness Therapy is one of the best methods available for learning how to change this habit, how to break free from that prison of reactive thinking that creates anxiety.
 That’s one level of Mindfulness Therapy – working with compulsive thinking.